Yu-Gi-Oh! Arc-V: Plot

-In Paradise City's You Show Duel School, a second-year middle school student named Yuya Sakaki aspires to become a professional Dueltainer.
+In Paradise City's You Show Duel School, a second-year middle school student named Yuya Sakaki aspires to become a professional Dueltainer, he believes that Dueling is for fun and should be enjoyed just like his father, who disappeared.
 Yuya awakens a new power called Pendulum Summoning, which attracted the attention of the Leo Corporation's president, Declan Akaba.
-Yuya later meets three Duelists who greatly resemble him: The collected Xyz duelist Yuto whom he unknowingly absorbed, the overconfident Synchro duelist Yugo, and the sadistic Fusion duelist Yuri.
+Yuya later meets three Duelists who greatly resemble him: The collected Xyz duelist "Yuto" from the Xyz dimension, whom he unknowingly absorbed during the Duel between Yuto and Yugo.
+The overconfident Synchro duelist "Yugo" from the Synchro dimension, with a similar background with Yusei in Yu-Gi-Oh!
+5Ds.
+And the sadistic Fusion duelist "Yuri" from the Fusion dimension, who works for the Professor in Duel academy, turning people in to cards.

 These look-alikes originate from other dimensions besides Yuya's Standard Dimension as he and his friends find themselves in the middle of an interdimensional conflict against the Fusion Dimension's Duel Academy, which Yuri attends.
-Duel Academy is led by Declan's estranged father, Leo Akaba, who seeks to unite the four dimensions.
-Declan formed a group of elite duelists called the Lancers to stop his father, while they build their numbers during their travels to the Synchro and Xyz Dimensions.
+Duel Academy is led by Declan's estranged father Leo, who seeks to unite the four dimensions.
+Leo formed a group of elite duelists called the Lancers (includes Yuya, Moonshadow & Shay) to stop his father, while they build their numbers while traveling to the Synchro and Xyz Dimensions to find Yuya's friend Zuzu Boyle.
+The group is joined by the Fusion Dimension's Celina, who resembles Zuzu.

+The Lancers were aware of the Four dimensions and went to the Synchro dimension where Yugo hails from, Yugo was heavily convinced that Zuzu was his abducted childhood friend Rin.
+A threat arose from the head of sector security in the Synchro dimension, the head of sector security was mind controlling all of sector security, but after Yuya defeated Jack they were able to stop it but they ended up in the Xyz dimension were Yuya meets a student of Duel academy who dueled his father but failed to turn him in to a card, Yuya was more convinced that his father was alive.